 Virtual/alife phylum/superclade created in the Information Age, now found almost everywhere in the Known Net.

-A digital artificial ecosystem residing in a virch.
+A fully designed (rather than evolved) digital ecosystem residing in a virch.

 - Virchuniverse - Text by M. Alan Kazlev

 Generally, an aggregation or collection of thousands of interconnected virchworlds or cybercosms, all sharing the same basic ontology and lay-out, to make traveling from one to the other easier.
 Sometimes also used to designate a single extremely large virchworld.